ibm-cloud-docs/watson-assistant/web-chat-customize-custom-buttons.md

 3. Create a click handler to respond when the customer clicks on one of the custom buttons.
 In the handler, use the [`send()`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send){: external} instance method to send a message to the assistant, using the button label as the message text.

-    In addition, we're adding the CSS class `CardButton--selected` to the clicked button, changing its appearance to show that it was selected.
+    In addition, we're adding the custom CSS class `CardButton--selected` to the clicked button, changing its appearance to show that it was selected. ((This class is also defined in the [full example](/docs/watson-assistant?topic=watson-assistant-topicid){: external}.)

     ```javascript
     function onClick(messageItem, button, fullMessage, itemIndex) {